US Home Office Staff

 Youth Research Lead

-Mariia holds a M.Sc. degree in Media and Communications (Data and Society) from the London School of Economics and Political Science as well as a master’s degree in Journalism from Kyiv-Mohyla Academy.
-She has worked on the Ukraine Country Program Evaluation with the World Bank Group, analyzed media for OSCE/ODIHR, and monitored social media platform trends and information inferences at Mission Canada Ukraine Elections, among other research and MEL-related activities.
-Over the last 10 years, she has worked on education, media literacy, anti-corruption, e-governance and infosec projects.
+Mariia has a decade of experience working on education, media literacy, anti-corruption, e-governance, and infosec projects.
+She previously worked on the Ukraine Country Program Evaluation with the World Bank Group, analyzed media for OSCE/ODIHR, and monitored social media platform trends and information inferences at Mission Canada Ukraine Elections, among other research and MEL-related activities.
 At Making Cents, she is a Research Lead for the UNITY project, responsible for research activities, monitoring, evaluation, and learning.
 In her free time, Mariia enjoys climbing, travelling, and exploring AI-related topics.

 Juliet Zawadi Tunje